eyeonus/Trade-Dangerous/README.md

 ### Basic usage:

     trade.py import -P eddblink
-      This will check for and import new data from Maddavo's site.
+      This will check for and import new data from EDDB.
 If you have newer data of your own, it will not be overwritten.

     trade.py import -P eddblink -O all